hjw8707/rootana_kobra/README.md

 This code has been built for KoBRA analysis based on ROOTANA in the MIDAS package.
 This contains:

-1. ana: the code to produce a root file
+1. rakobra: the code to produce a root file
-2. root_server: the code to run the online analysis server
+2. rakobra_server: the code to run the online analysis server
 3. KOBRA class (macros/kobra.cc, .hh): the class for the analysis of root files made by ana